kschuler/guide/guidelines/making-stimuli.md

 ![](../static/images/sound-save.png)

-Select `save`.
+Select `Save`.
 You can enter meta-data if you wish to.
 I often leave this part blank.

 ![](../static/images/sound-metadata.png)